techidaily/site-ai-voice-clone/source/_posts/2024-approved-the-power-of-youtube-live-selling-unlock-your-sales-potential.md

  Facebook live shopping is a free tool to interact directly with sellers during a live video.
 It is among the top livestream shopping platforms in the US, and it was launched in 2021\.
 Retailers connect with buyers while showing their items in real-world scenarios through this service.
 Facebook lets them tag their product in live streaming, containing website links to place orders.

- According to[statistics](https://bloggingwizard.com/facebook-live-statistics/) , 82% of consumers prefer livestream content from brands.
+ According to [statistics](https://bloggingwizard.com/facebook-live-statistics/) , 82% of consumers prefer livestream content from brands.
 Besides, 80% of the brands prefer Facebook to market their product through live videos.
 Still, the e-commerce market continues to develop and address loopholes in live selling with care.
 Anyhow, look into the perks of**Facebook live selling** features discussed ahead:

 ![right-ways-to-perform-facebook-live-shopping-2.jpg](https://images.wondershare.com/virbo/article/2024/03/right-ways-to-perform-facebook-live-shopping-2.jpg)